ProfilePic

 Here are a few tips to help you lower your DTI:

-• Make a list of all the debt you currently incur, placing the highest debts owed at the top.
-Pay the top debt off first while you pay the minimum on the other debts.
+• Make a list of all your current debts, with the highest debts owed at the top.
+Pay off the top debt first while you pay the minimum on the other debts.
 Continue to pay off debts as you move down the list.

 • Do not make any significant purchases and take on more debt.